Integration GuidesReference Docs

 Data Updates

-Data Updates refer to the changes made to the underlying data that the API provides access to.
+Data updates refer to the changes made to the underlying data that the API provides access to.
 This can occur through various operations such as creating, updating, or deleting our sports data.

 Additional Frequency Resources